imsingh/inders.in/_posts/2018-07-03-updating-to-angular-6.md

 ```

 This command will do several things.
-* It will generate new `angular.json` file for your project and will delete the old `.angular-cli.json` file.
+* It will generate a  new `angular.json` file for your project and will delete the old `.angular-cli.json` file.
 * It will update `karma.conf.js`
 * It will update `tslint.json` and `tsconfig.json` for your project.

 ## Update Angular Packages
 Now, we also want to update all the Angular Packages to `6.x.x` Right?

-Following command will do it for you.
+The following command will do it for you.
 ```bash
 ng update @angular/core
 ```